qdrant/landing_page/qdrant-landing/content/benchmarks/benchmarks-intro.md

 So we created one, making some bold assumptions about how it should be done.
 Here we describe why we think that’s the best way.

-In real-world scenarios, having access to unlimited power and computational resources is never the case.
-Projects have budgets that have to be tracked, and constraints affect the possibilities, also when it comes to hardware parameters.
-Unless you work for a FAANG company, chances are you would like to get out most from your VMs or bare-metal servers.
-That’s why we decided to benchmark the available vector databases using the same hardware configuration, so you can know how much you can expect from each on a specific setup.
+That is why we perform our benchmarks on exactly the same hardware, which you can rent from any cloud provider.
-Does it guarantee the best performance?
-Probably not, but that makes the whole process affordable and reproducible, so you can easily repeat it on your machine.
+It does not guarantee the best performance, making the whole process affordable and reproducible, so you can easily repeat it yourself.
-If you do so, your numbers won’t match the ones we’ve got.
-But the whole thing is not about measuring the state-of-the-art performance of a specific neural network on a selected task.
-**The relative numbers, compared to the other engines are far more important, as they emphasize the differences in reality.**
+So in our benchmarks, we **focus on the relative numbers**, so it is possible to **compare** the performance of different engines given equal resources.

 The list will be updated: